RisingSunLight42/Pomodoro/README.md

 -   [ ] :point_up_2:Add a custom pop-up
 -   [ ] 🤫Add a special custom timer
 -   [ ] 🖥️Register the custom timer to keep it when you go back on the site

+## Agreements on contributing

+If you want to contribute to the projet, please follow those standards :

+-   Constants uses only uppercase letters with the snake_case format